Savio Medeira

 Savio Medeira (born 20 March 1965) is an Indian football manager and former player who is current technical director (interim) of the India national football team.
+He is currently serving as the technical director of SC de Goa.

 Playing career

 Savio spent his whole career at Salgaocar S.C. in India from 1983-2000.
 While with Salgaocar Savio won two Rover Cups in 1990 and 1997.
 He also won the Federation Cup in 1997 and even the National Football League in 1998.

 Coaching career

 Salgaocar

 Savio, after retiring from playing, decided to begin coaching.
 He began his coaching career by acting as assistant coach at his former playing club Salgaocar for the 2000-01 season.
 While acting assistant Salgaocar finished the 2000-01 NFL season in sixth place.
 After acting as assistant coach for one season he was promoted to head manager of the club.
 His first season with the club Savio managed to get Salgaocar to fourth place in the 2001-02 NFL season.
 The next season though Savio managed to make Salgaocar runners-up in the league only five points behind champions East Bengal.
 He then continued his success with Salgaocar by winning the Durand Cup in 2003 by beating East Bengal 4-3 on penalties.
 The next season though Salgaocar dropped to seventh in the league and did not win a single trophy.
 Then in 2006 Salgaocar were relegated to the NFL 2nd Division.
 Salgaocar though were only forced to one season in the second division as they were promoted for the 2007–08 I-League but were again relegated as they finished dead last with only one win out of eighteen games.
 After the 2007-08 season Savio was sacked by Salgaocar.